InformaticFreak/discord-data-analyzer/README.md

 # discord-data-analyzer

-A Python script for analyzing your personal data downloaded from discord.
+A Python script to analyze the data discord collects about you and your usage behavior.